eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 In essence, it was possible for anyone to completely bypass Next.js middleware by sending a specific header in the request.
 This is important because [authorisation was one of the flagship use cases of middleware](https://nextjs.org/blog/next-12#introducing-middleware), and this exploit meant that anyone could bypass the authentication layer and gain access to protected resources.

 As the incident unravelled, a few things became apparent.
-First of all, the vulnerability was [reported to the Next.js team on Febrary 27th](https://nextjs.org/blog/cve-2025-29927#timeline), but it wasn't until March 14th that the team started looking into it.
+First of all, the vulnerability was [reported to the Next.js team on February 27th](https://nextjs.org/blog/cve-2025-29927#timeline), but it wasn't until March 14th that the team started looking into it.
 Once they did, they started pushing fixes for [Next 14](https://github.com/vercel/next.js/commit/5fd3ae8f8542677c6294f32d18022731eab6fe48) and [Next 15](https://github.com/vercel/next.js/commit/52a078da3884efe6501613c7834a3d02a91676d2) within a couple of hours.

 So by March 14th (at the latest), Vercel knew they had a serious incident on their hands.
-The responsible thing to do at that point would be immediately disclosing the vulnerability to other providers, so that they could assert the impact to their own customers and take any necessary actions to protect them as quickly as possible.
+The responsible thing to do at that point would be immediately disclosing the vulnerability to other providers, so that they could assess the impact to their own customers and take any necessary actions to protect them as quickly as possible.
 At times like these, our duty to protect users should rise above any competition between companies.

 That is not what happened.
 It took Vercel 8 (eight) days to reach out to Netlify.
 In that time, they managed to push patches to Next.js, cut two releases, and even write a blog post that framed the incident as something that Vercel's firewall had _«proactively protected»_ their customers from (even though [their CTO later said](https://x.com/cramforce/status/1903648110863343871?s=46) that their firewall had nothing to do with it).